Noble, Oklahoma: Education

 The Noble Public Schools' district (Independent #40 as numbered by the state) covers a huge area, stretching west to east across south-central Cleveland County between Norman and Little Axe school districts to the north and Lexington's to the south.
 Currently the district has three elementary schools, one middle school, and one high school.

 The elementary school for children in kindergarten through first grade is the Katherine I. Daily Elementary School, named after the longtime principal.
-The current principal of "K.I.D.," as it is commonly called, is Janice Busick.
 The next school in the Noble Public School system is the John Hubbard Elementary School, named for the longtime district superintendent from the 1950s-70s, and educates children in second and third grade.
-Nathan Gray is the principal.

 Following their two years at Hubbard, children attend the Pioneer Intermediate School for fourth and fifth grades.
 Pioneer formerly educated sixth graders; however, they now attend the recently completed Noble Middle School.
 Nathan Gray is the principal and is serving his 4th year in this position.

 Until recently, children went to Noble Junior High for seventh through eighth grade.
 However, the building that used to be the junior high is now Noble Public School's administration building.
 Noble Middle School was built, and educates students in sixth through eighth grade.
 When the superintendent, Curtis Inge, died they renamed the school The Curtis Inge Middle School.
-The principal is Roger Clements and assistant principal is Kristal Standridge.

 Noble High School, with the Bears as its mascot, is where children finish their secondary education in Noble.